example42/psick/docs/vagrant.md

 # example42 control-repo and Vagrant

-This contro-repo contains different customisable Vagrant environments that can be used for different purposes ad different stages of your Puppet workflow: local testing during development, continuous integration testings, semi-permanent test environviroments...
+This contro-repo contains different customisable Vagrant environments that can be used for different purposes ad different stages of your Puppet workflow: local testing during development, continuous integration testings, semi-permanent test environments...

 This control-repo is by default shipped as self contained: